I486: Improvements

 The instruction set of the i486 is very similar to the i386, with the addition of a few extra instructions, such as CMPXCHG, a compare-and-swap atomic operation, and XADD, a fetch-and-add atomic operation that returned the original value (unlike a standard ADD, which returns flags only).
+This generation CPU has brought up to 156 different instructions listing.

 The i486's performance architecture is a vast improvement over the i386.
 It has an on-chip unified instruction and data cache, an on-chip floating-point unit (FPU) and an enhanced bus interface unit.
 Due to the tight pipelining, sequences of simple instructions (such as ALU reg,reg and ALU reg,im) could sustain single-clock-cycle throughput (one instruction completed every clock).
+In other words, it was running about 1.8 clocks per instruction.
 These improvements yielded a rough doubling in integer ALU performance over the i386 at the same clock rate.
 A 16 MHz i486 therefore had performance similar to a 33 MHz i386.
+The combination of both CPU and FPU housed on a single die results in bus utilization rates of 50% for the 25 MHz Intel486 version.
+In other words, with the combination of both CPU and MCP (math coprocessor) provides 40% more performance than with both Intel386 DX and Intel387 DX math coprocessor combined.
 The older design had to reach 50 MHz to be comparable with a 25 MHz i486 part.